 Data Sets

-Five remote sensing and one synthetic data set were used for comparing the proposed method against popular existing feature selection methods.
-The data sets are detailed in Table 1.
-The ‘difficulty’ in the last column is calculated as N/(mc), as in Brown et al. (2012), where N is the number of objects, m the number of features and c the number of classes.
+Five remote sensing and one synthetic data set (Table 1) were used for comparing the proposed method against popular existing feature selection methods.
+The ‘difficulty’ in the last column of Table 1 is calculated as N/(mc), as in Brown et al. (2012), where N is the number of objects, m the number of features and c the number of classes.
 Smaller values indicate that the data is less representative of the underlying class distributions, which results in more challenging feature selection and classification tasks.
 The Spekboom set consists of 46 spectral and textural features derived from four band multispectral, 0.5 m spatial resolution aerial imagery.
 The classes represent three types of vegetation found in the Little Karoo, a semi-arid region in South Africa.
 It was created as part of a vegetation mapping project being conducted by the authors.

 The two class synthetic data set was generated to have redundancy amongst the features.
-The first five features for class j were generated from a normal distribution, N(μj,1), with mean mean μj and standard deviation of one (j=1..2).
+The first five features for class j were generated from a normal distribution, N(μj,1), with mean μj and standard deviation of one (j=1..2).
 The mean, μj, of each distribution, was generated from the standard normal distribution, N(0,1).
 The same number of objects were generated for each class.
 To introduce redundancy, an additional five features were generated by adding normally distributed noise, N(0,0.25), to the original five features.
 A further five redundant features were similarly generated, but by adding normally distributed noise, N(0,0.5), to the original features.
 Finally, two spurious features, sampled from a standard normal distribution, N(0,1), were added to the data set.

 The Statlog Landsat and Urban Land Cover data sets were obtained from the UCI Machine Learning Repository (Lichman 2013).
 The Statlog Landsat features are generated from six band multispectral pixel values in three by three neighbourhoods.
 The data set consists of six land cover classes.
 The features of the Urban Land Cover data set are comprised of multi-scale spectral, size, shape and textural measures, derived from high resolution aerial imagery (Johnson and Xie 2013).